zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

    });
    ```

-1. Save your file and run the Zetta server from within the `zetta-hello-world` project folder.
+1. Save the file and run the Zetta server from within the `zetta-hello-world` project folder.

    ```bash
    node server.js